lucky-wolf/DW2-XL/README.md

   - Engine stats
   - Kinetic stats
   - Blaster stats
-- Integrated 1208 Human & Mortalen features & Government features
+- Integrated Human & Mortalen features & Government features from DW2 1208 beta
-- Updated to latest bundles from @salemonz with a new ID system
+- Updated to latest image bundles from @salemonz
 - Added planetary image for Brown Dwarfs (so their icon actually looks like they do)
-- Fixed Ackdarian Ancient Starport so it gives stellar hangar bay tech (again)
+- Fixed Ackdarian Ancient Starport so it gives stellar hangar bay tech
 - Fixed Humans policy for stand-off weapons to be Missiles, not Rail guns
 - Improved Human diplomacy facility
 - Restored Troop Experience Gain Bonuses (game does seem to track them - whether they have any actual affect)